wlwatkins/ESPBug/README.md

 ```
 by **ESP8266 Community**.
 I installed version ~~`2.5.5`~~ `2.6.0`.

 And YOU ARE DONE!
-Now, you need to open the `espbug_public.ino` and setup the correct parameters for the board.
+Now, you need to open the `espbug.ino` and setup the correct parameters for the board.

 Here are **MY** setup parameters